Skip to main content

 Use the DashboardConfigurator.SetConnectionStringsProvider method to specify a data connection provider.

-A custom data connection strings provider allows you to add custom logic to your application.
-To use a custom connection provider, implement the IDataSourceWizardConnectionStringsProvider interface and pass the new provider to the SetConnectionStringsProvider method call.
+A custom data connection strings provider allows you to inject application-specific logic.
+Implement the IDataSourceWizardConnectionStringsProvider interface and pass the provider instance to the SetConnectionStringsProvider method.

 using DevExpress.DataAccess.ConnectionParameters;